-WonderCon Anaheim will once again host the Robert A. Heinlein Memorial Blood Drive, co-sponsored by the Heinlein Society and the convention.
-The Red Cross will be at the Anaheim Convention Center to collect blood donations from 12:00 to 6:15 PM on Friday, April 18 and 10:00 AM to 4:15 PM on Saturday, April 19.
+This year, the Robert A. Heinlein Memorial Blood Drive, hosted by WonderCon Anaheim, expands to all three days of the convention.
+The drive is co-sponsored by the Heinlein Society.
+This is WonderCon’s 11th year of hosting the drive.
+The Red Cross will be at the Anaheim Convention Center in room 204AB to collect blood donations from 12:00 to 6:00 pm on Friday and 10:00 am to 4:00 pm on Saturday and Sunday.

 About Robert A. Heinlein